- How to Set Up an Autism Classroom

 You must also provide an area for the staff to store their personal belongings, store resource materials, and provide for data collection.
 Try to reduce the number of teacher desks in the classroom.
 They often take up a large amount of valuable space; therefore, it is not always feasible for every staff member to have a desk.
 You may also want to keep personal belongings and unused teaching items in a locked cabinet.
 Also make sure it is as easy as possible for your staff to collect data.
 You may consider hanging clipboards on the wall or placing file folders in each of your centers.

 For more tips on how to help your autistic students check out Dr. Ernsperger’s book for practical guidance on effective classroom environments, curriculum development, instructional strategies, managing problem behaviors, data collection and building effective teams.

-For more ideas check out our Accommodations & Supports section.
+For more ideas check out our Academic Supports section.